pivotal/docs-tap/install.md

 **Optional**

-- **Tanzu Application Platform tools:** Tanzu Application Platform GUI has plugins for the below Tanzu Application Platform tools.
+- **Tanzu Application Platform tools:** Tanzu Application Platform GUI has plugins for the following Tanzu Application Platform tools.
 If you plan on running workloads with these capabilities, you need these tools installed alongside Tanzu Application Platform GUI.
 If you choose not to deploy workloads with these tools, the GUI shows menu options that you cannot click on.